BOLA: Near-Optimal Bitrate Adaptation for Online Videos: System Model

 \section{System Model}

 Our system model closely captures how ABR streaming works on the Internet today.
 We consider a video player that downloads a video file from a server over the Internet and plays it back to the user.
-The video file is segmented into chunks that are downloaded in succession.
+The video file is segmented into segments that are downloaded in succession.
 The available bandwidth between the server and the player varies over time.
 This can be due to reasons such as network congestion and wireless fading among others.
-The viewing experience of the user is determined by both the video quality as quantified by the bitrates of the chunks that are played back and the playback characteristics such as rebuffering.
+The viewing experience of the user is determined by both the video quality as quantified by the bitrates of the segments that are played back and the playback characteristics such as rebuffering.
 The objective of the player is to maximize a utility associated with the user's viewing experience while adapting to time-varying (and possibly unpredictable) changes in the available bandwidth.

-\emph{Video Model:} The video file is segmented into $N$ chunks indexed as $\{1, 2, \ldots, N\}$ where each chunk represents $p$ seconds of the video.
-On the server, each chunk is available in $M$ different bitrates where a chunk encoded at a higher bitrate has a larger size in bits and its playback provides a better user experience and higher utility.
-Suppose the size (in bits) of a chunk encoded at bitrate index $m$ is $S_m$ bits\footnote{For simplicity, we assume that the chunk size (in bits) is $S_m$ for all chunks of a given bitrate index $m$.
-However, our framework can be easily extended to the case where the chunk size for the same bitrate can vary across chunks.} and suppose the utility derived by the user from viewing it is given by $\upsilon_m$ where $m \in \{1, 2, \ldots, M\}$.
-WLOG, let the chunk bitrates be non-increasing in index $m$.
+\emph{Video Model:} The video file is segmented into $N$ segments indexed as $\{1, 2, \ldots, N\}$ where each segment represents $p$ seconds of the video.
+On the server, each segment is available in $M$ different bitrates where a segment encoded at a higher bitrate has a larger size in bits and its playback provides a better user experience and higher utility.
+Suppose the size (in bits) of any\footnote{For simplicity, we assume that the segment size (in bits) is $S_m$ for all segments of a given bitrate index $m$.
+However, our framework can be easily extended to the case where the segment size for the same bitrate can vary across segments.} segment encoded at bitrate index $m$ is $S_m$ bits and suppose the utility derived by the user from viewing it is given by $\upsilon_m$ where $m \in \{1, 2, \ldots, M\}$.
+WLOG, let the segment bitrates be non-decreasing in index $m$.
 Then, the following holds.

 Note that the actual encoding bitrate for bitrate index $m$ is given by $S_m/p$ bits/second.